Can Coffee Make You Skinny?

 So I emailed the site to ask for the info which was duly sent to me.

-Blacklist Foods (Copied directly from the eating plan I was sent)
+I decided to copy the following info directly from the eating plan I was sent:

 Remember if it’s white then it ain’t right!
 You should avoid bread, rice (including brown), whole grains, cereal including steel-cut oats, potatoes, past, tortillas and breaded fried food.
 This includes chips, crisps or anything derived from potatoes, clear avoidances are cakes, cookies, pastries and crackers.